General Terms and Conditions of Sale and Delivery

 7. Claims based on defects and notification of defects

 7.1.
-The customer shall only be entitled to assert claims for defects if the customer duly fulfilled the obligations to investigate and to make a complaint in respect of a defect immediately upon receipt of goods according to section 377 of the German Commercial Code.
-Any complaints must be made in accordance with section 377 of the German Commercial Code immediately but not later than 5 working days upon receipt of the goods for obvious defects and for hidden defects immediately but not later than 5 working days after they were detected, otherwise the goods will be deemed accepted.
-In case of any suspicion of a more than merely insignificant defect of the delivered products, the customer must inform us of such suspicion without delay, even if the products need to be investigated more closely in order to verify the defect.
-Any violation of this obligation shall lead to the customer’s obligation to pay damages, unless such violation of obligation is not within the customer’s sphere of responsibility.
-Section 377 of the German Commercial Code and the above provisions apply mutatis mutandis to contracts for work and services.
+The customer shall only be entitled to assert claims for defects if the customer duly fulfilled the obligations to investigate and to make a complaint in respect of a defect immediately upon receipt of goods.
+Any complaints must be made immediately but not later than 5 working days upon receipt of the goods, for obvious defects, and for hidden defects immediately but not later than 5 working days after they were detected, or reasonably should have been detected.
+Otherwise the goods will be deemed accepted.
+In case of any suspicion of a more than merely insignificant defect of the delivered goods, the customer must inform us of such suspicion without delay, even if the goods need to be investigated more closely in order to verify the defect.
+Any violation of this obligation shall lead to the customer’s obligation to pay damages unless such violation of obligation is not within the customer’s sphere of responsibility.

 7.2.
-Should the delivered goods be defective despite all due diligence and such defect existed at the time the risk was transferred, we shall, in our discretion, either rectify such defect or deliver replacement goods, provided the customer notified us of the defect in due time.
-The customer’s additional rights to rescind the contract or to reduce the purchase price are subject to statutory provisions.
+Should the delivered goods be defective despite all due diligence and such defect existed at the time the risk was transferred, we shall, in our sole discretion, either rectify such defect or deliver replacement goods, provided the customer notified us of the defect in due time.

 7.3.
 The customer will not be entitled to assert claims based on defects for usual wear and tear or any damage that incurred after the transfer of risk due to wrong or negligent treatment, excessive strain, unauthorized structural changes, improper repair, non-compliance with the operating manual, unsuitable equipment or special external incidents such as events of force majeure, which were not foreseen in accordance with the contract.
 If the customer or any third party effects improper repairs or changes, the customer will not be entitled to assert any claims based on defects with regard to such repairs or changes and any consequences thereof.

 7.4.
-Claims based on defects shall become statute-barred 12 months after the customer receives the goods.
-This will not affect the limitation period for delivery recourse as provided for under sections 445b, 478 of the German Civil Code.
-Claims for damages based on defects shall be excluded therefrom; such claims shall be subject to the statutory warranty period.
-Claims for damages incurring if we are in delay in the remedy of defects, if such remedy of defects was requested by the customer and owed by us, shall also be subject to the statutory warranty period.
+Claims based on defects shall become statute-barred 12 months from the date of shipment.
+Claims for damages based on defects shall be excluded therefrom; such claims shall be subject to the warranty period provided for the goods.
+Claims for damages incurring if we are in delay in the remedy of defects, if such remedy of defects was requested by the customer and owed by us, shall also be subject to the warranty period provided for the goods.
 The customer shall be obliged to obtain our consent before returning the goods.

 7.5.
-In case of defect and provided the customer notified us of such defect in due form and time, the customer shall be entitled to demand, in our sole discretion, either repair or replacement delivery.
-Based on statutory provisions, the customer shall be entitled to reasonably reduce the purchase price or to rescind the contract.
-The shipping cost incurring in connection with subsequent fulfillment shall be borne by us.
+The shipping cost incurred in connection with subsequent fulfillment by us of defective goods (notified to us in compliance with provisions of this section 7) shall be borne by us.
 However, should the shipping costs increase due to the fact that the customer or the customer’s customer moved the goods away from the place of performance, such increase shall be borne by the customer.
 The same shall apply, mutatis mutandis, to other costs we must bear in connection with subsequent fulfillment, including without limitation customs duties or other duties in the customer’s recipient country.

 7.6.
 If our service department detects, upon testing the device, that the defect is not subject to warranty, we reserve the right to charge the customer with the costs for the return and the repair of the goods.